tim-shand/powershell-misc-scripts/README.md

-# ps-scripts-misc
+# Powershell Scripts: Misc
-Collection of Powershell scripts used for various tasks.
+_ Collection of Powershell scripts used for various tasks._